toconn23/MNIST_CNN_Pytorch/README.md

 # MNIST_CNN_Pytorch
-Tiny VGG CNN implementation in Pytorch for MNIST dataset
+Tiny VGG CNN implementation in Pytorch for MNIST dataset with 99+% accuracy.